rpartha/Computer-Architecture-Lab-S17/Lab4/lab4_report_03.md

 4. The use of instruction forwarding would mean that fewer amount of instructions would be needed to get data from the previous steps.
 More properly phrased, *the number of required cycles would be reduced as a result of this*.

 ## Assignment 4

+Description: The effect of reordering code on program execution.

 1. Please refer to *quad_sol_reordered.asm* for this assignment.